Donations

 Join Us in Reducing the Burden of RHD!

 We express our gratitude to our incredible past and current donors for their generous support of the Rheumatic Heart Disease (RHD) Research Collaborative in Uganda (RRCU).
-We invite you to join us in this important endeavor by making contribution today at https://www.rrcuganda.org/donate
+We invite you to join us in this important endeavor by making a contribution today.

 Donations are critical to our work and support programmatic costs including: